What is a bone scan?

 How is this test performed?

-- If the scan is being performed to monitor for bone infection, images will be take almost immediately after the radioactive material is injected and again 3-4 hours late.
-If the test is being used to check for bone metastases images are taken only once, 3-4 hours after the injection.
+An intravenous line (IV) is placed and an injection of a radioactive material, typically Technitium-99m-MDP, is given.
+This is called the tracer.
+If the scan is being performed to look for a bone infection, images will be taken almost immediately after the radioactive material is injected, and again 3-4 hours later.
+If the test is being used to check for bone metastases, images are taken only once, 3-4 hours after the injection.

 Example of a bone scan result.